Vu Nguyen Hieu, a 5th grade student in Ho Chi Minh City, just won a silver medal at the 2025 International Mathematics Olympiad - TIMO.

 Accordingly, in Ho Chi Minh City, Vu Nguyen Hieu, a 5th grade student at Nam Viet School, won a silver medal in this competition.
 He is also the first student of the school to achieve high results in the above TIMO math competition.

 Vu Nguyen Hieu shared that his passion for mathematics started when he was in kindergarten.
 When his kindergarten teachers introduced him to numbers, he became curious about calculations and from there his love for mathematics gradually grew.
-As he grew older, every time he solved a difficult and tricky problem, he felt like he had just conquered a mountain.
-Difficult problems always stimulate his thinking ability, making him feel excited and wanting to challenge himself more.
+As he grew older, every time he solved a difficult and tricky problem, he felt like he had just conquered a mountain peak.
+Difficult problems always stimulate his thinking ability, making him feel excited and want to challenge himself more.

 When asked about his secret and learning method, Nguyen Hieu said that he did not go to extra classes but mainly studied at school.
 He was a boarding student so he was at school from morning to afternoon, so he always received support from teachers.
 Besides, he always had the companionship of his mother, who encouraged and motivated him in the process of conquering difficult math problems.

 Ms. Huynh Nguyen Thanh Truc, Hieu's 5th grade homeroom teacher, commented that Hieu is a very intelligent, hard-working and progressive student.
 "From the moment he entered the class, he showed a special passion for mathematics.
-What impressed me most about Hieu is not only his ability to calculate quickly and think sharply, but also his perseverance and his unafraidness to take on difficult problems," said Ms. Truc.
+What impressed me most about Hieu is not only his ability to calculate quickly and think sharply, but also his perseverance and not being afraid to take on difficult problems," said Ms. Truc.

 Not only that, Hieu is always an active student in learning, not hesitating to ask questions when he does not understand the problem clearly.
-In addition, Hieu also has a cooperative spirit, is willing to help classmates, and share knowledge with them.
-It is his diligence, determination, and relentless passion that have helped him achieve this proud achievement.
-"I believe that with a serious learning spirit and the support of his family and teachers, Hieu will go even further in the future," commented Hieu's 5th grade teacher.
+In addition, Hieu also has a cooperative spirit, is willing to help his classmates, and share knowledge with them.
+It is his diligence, determination and unceasing passion that has helped him achieve this proud achievement.
+"I believe that, with the spirit of serious study and the support of his family and teachers, Hieu will go even further in the future," commented Hieu's 5th grade teacher.

-Master Duong Minh Toi, a math teacher in Thu Duc City (HCMC), assessed TIMO as a competition that focuses on thinking, has had a wide influence and attracted the participation of many students in many countries in recent years.
+Master Duong Minh Toi, a math teacher in Thu Duc City (HCMC), assessed TIMO as a competition that focuses on thinking, has a wide influence and has attracted the participation of many students in many countries in recent years.
 This is not only an academic playground but also an opportunity to help students develop their mathematical abilities, create motivation and encourage them to love this subject.
 Participating in TIMO helps students practice their logical and critical thinking skills, while improving their test-taking strategies.
-If you approach the exam with a learning spirit, this will be a valuable experience that helps broaden your horizons and improve your math skills.
+If they approach the exam with a learning spirit, this will be a valuable experience that helps broaden their horizons and improve their math skills.

 Source: https://thanhnien.vn/mot-hoc-sinh-lop-5-dat-huy-chuong-bac-toan-quoc-te-du-khong-hoc-them-185250311145942808.htm